UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 > docker stop matlabuu

 ```
-To stop the virtual machine, go to the start menu and start Hyper-V manager.
-Right click the virtual machine in the left pane and click: Shut Down.
+Now stop docker software and the virtual machine:

+Go to the "Docker for Windows" Icon in your Windows taskbar.

+Right-click on the Icon.

+A menu appears, click on "Quit Docker"

 **Starting a session:**